J-Rios/markdown-pandoc-workbench/README.md

     - **markdownlint:** To check for correct Markdown style.

     - **Pandoc Markdown Preview:** Allows to see Pandoc compatible Markdown, like multi-line tables.
-It is better to use this than builtin vscode preview due there is some things that are not supported in builtin previes (i.e. multi-line tables).
+It is better to use this than builtin vscode preview due there is some things that are not supported in builtin previews (i.e. multi-line tables).
 Ctrl+Shift+R to Open Pandoc Preview Window.

     - **Language - Code Spell Checker:** To check for correct english/spanish/etc. text and avoid misspelling.

 - Use vscode "Pandoc Markdown Preview" plugin (Ctrl+Shift+R) to open a real time preview of Markdown edition.

-- The Workbench needs some requeriments, like LaTeX to be able to generate PDF files.
+- The Workbench needs some requirements, like LaTeX to be able to generate PDF files.